Lightning-AI/litgpt/howto/oom.md

 This suggestion is particularly relevant for pretraining, as the trainable parameters in the model represent a small subset of the total in the fine-tuning scripts.

-### Use lower precision

-Our scripts expose the `--precision` argument, this directly impacts the memory usage.

-Using true lower precision (`16-true`, `bf16-true`) reduces the memory usage by half compared to `32-true`, however, the model might start producing NaNs due to the limited range of representable values.

-Mixed precision training (`16-mixed`, `bf16-mixed`) provides better stability but offers limited memory reduction.

-### Reduce the model's context length

-The context length plays a significant role in running models with attention.
-By default, the scripts use the maximum context length of the model, or a shorter length if the data is smaller.
-However, your hardware may not support such large context lengths.

-To manually reduce it, you can modify the `max_seq_length` argument passed to the model forward.
-Particularly, for the fine-tuning scripts, you can modify the `override_max_seq_length = None` at the beginning of the script.

-Keep in mind that reducing the context length will affect the model's learning ability by limiting the attention window.

-### Model sharding with multiple GPUs

-For exceptionally large models, the aforementioned techniques might still not suffice.
-If you have multiple GPUs available, you can trade off memory for speed by changing the `devices = 1` argument in the scripts.
-Enabling this option enables a parallelism technique (FSDP), sharding the memory across different GPUs.

-The default configuration already uses activation checkpointing, but you can enable CPU offloading by changing the `cpu_offload=False` argument in the scripts.